-The FCC has denied part and dismissed part of beIN Sports' program carriage complaint against Comcast.
+The FCC has denied part and dismissed part of beIN Sports's program carriage complaint against Comcast.

-It was the third complaint filed by the programmer, which argued that the Media Bureau, in an order released late Tuesday (July 2), concluded that beIN failed to make a case for discrimination against beIN en Español (beIN-E) because the FCC concluded that it was not similarly situated with Comcast's VPV Universo (that was the dismissed part).
+It was the third complaint filed by the programmer.
+The FCC Media Bureau, in an order released late Tuesday (July 2), concluded that beIN failed to make a case for discrimination against beIN en Español (beIN-E) because the FCC concluded that it was not similarly situated with Comcast's Universo channel (that was the dismissed part).

-It also concluded that while beIN Sports did establish a prima facie (on its face) case for discrimination against beIN, which it concluded was similarly situated to VPV NBC Sports Networks and was treated differently, that was not on the basis of affiliation or non-affiliation, so there was no violation of the Comcast/NBCU deal conditions.
+It also concluded that while beIN Sports did establish a prima facie (on its face) case for discrimination against beIN, which was similarly situated to NBC Sports Networks and was treated differently, that was not done on the basis of affiliation or non-affiliation, so there was no violation of the Comcast-NBCU deal conditions.
 As a result, that complaint was dismissed.

 The beIN-E complaint was dismissed with prejudice, which means it can't be refiled.

 In December 2018, the FCC had denied a third, add-on complaint filed by beIN Sports following that December filing.
-BeIN Sports has been off Comcast/Xfinity since July 31, 2018, over a fee dispute.
+BeIN Sports has been off Comcast's Xfinity cable systems since July 31, 2018, over a fee dispute.
 AT&T and Verizon also dropped the channels over fee disputes.

 “Our practices and decisions with respect to beIN’s programming are justified by clear data and marketplace facts," Comcast said about dropping the programming, describing the complaint as "just another attempt by beIN to use the regulatory process improperly to try to extract non-market carriage terms from Comcast."